immem-hackathon-2025/Metagenomics_for_beginners/before_you_start_vg.md

 **What is your research question?**

 A common pitfall in metagenomics is to send off your samples without a clear plan.
 If you reached the point where you want to do metagenomic sequencing, there is a reason for it.
-Writing down specific aims may help clarify if your dreams are of the wild kind, or actually achievable (expectation management).
+Writing down specific aims may help clarify if your dreams are of the wild kind, or actually achievable.

 For example, "We want to do AMR surveillance in wastewater" is an admirable goal, but from a metagenomic analysis perspective, it is not sufficiently specific.
 Are you interested in monitoring changes in particular resistance genes, linking genes to hosts, or discovering new variants?
 The answers to these questions will inform your sampling strategy, sequencing strategy and later, the choice of analytical tools (for example whether k-mer based classifiers are sufficient, or if you will need sensitive protein-level searches with DIAMOND or MMseqs2).

 **Experimental design**